wasadigi/Teaching-HEIGVD-RES/labs/01-JavaIO/README.md

 1. Implement the `ScramblerFilterWriter.java` class.
 This is where you will transform some of the characters to '@' and '3' before writing them to the wrapped `Writer`.
 1. Run the program on the test data you generated at the beginning of the lab.
 1. Check the results.

+### <a name="Task"></a>Task 9: Get Ready for your Demonstration and Presentation (20')

+**Remember**: some of you will be asked to present their work and results in front of the class next Monday.
+Make sure that you have a working demo, that you are able to walk us through your code and to explain what you have done.
+Prepare some slides to introduce and structure your presentation.